tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 potential:- quality or ability that can be developed

 audinoned:- gave a short performance so that the director could decide wheather she was good enough.

+### 8-April-21
+Oblivious:-  forgetful.

+Astronomer:-   schlor of the science of the sun, moon, stars, planets, etc.

+Eccentric:-  Unusual/unlike the orbitsof other planets.

+Optimistic:-  hopeful; excepting the best

+Smudges:-  spots/marks